Q: Why should people know more about the sponsorship of Syrian newcomers?

 Q: What benefit is there to Collingwood to have Syrian newcomers here?

 A: Most Canadians are descendants of immigrants or newcomers themselves.
 People keep moving to Canada from all parts of the world, and they contribute immensely to the growth and strength of our country.
 Collingwood, just as any other community in Canada, benefits when new families move here.
 They will pay taxes, take part in community events, go to school and share their experiences which provide an ongoing education for resident children and their families.
 Without newcomers, the population of Collingwood would dwindle.
 Moreover, we need more children in our community – the more the better – to offset the growth of the retired population.

-Q: Who is the contact person for the Collingwood Syrian Sponsorship Committee?
+Q: Who do I contact if I have more questions about the Collingwood Syrian Sponsorship Committee?